Inseparable local uniformization: Relative one-dimensional inseparable local uniformization

-\begin{lem} Let $k$ be an analytic field, $C$ be a good $k$-analytic curve with a terminal point $x$ such that the local ring $\calO_{C,x}$ is integral, and $T\in\calO_{C,x}$ be an element which is not annihilated by any polynomial from $k[T]$.
-Then $T$ induces a map $f:C'\to\bfA^1_l$ from a neighborhood of $x$ and $f$ is finite at $x$. \end{lem} Recall that by definition \cite[3.1.1]{berihes}, $f$ is finite at $x$ if it induces a finite morphism $U\to V$ where $U$ (resp. $V$) is a neighborhood of $x$ (resp. $f(x)$). \begin{proof} Shrinking $C$ we can assume that it is reduced and irreducible.
-Obviously, $T$ induces a morphism $f:C'\to\bfA^1_k$, and it was observed earlier that $x$ is inner with respect to $f$.
+\begin{lem} Let $k$ be an analytic field, let $C$ be a good $k$-analytic curve with a terminal point $x$ such that the local ring $\calO_{C,x}$ is an integral domain, and let $T\in\calO_{C,x}$ be an element which is not algebraic over $k$.
+Then $T$ induces a map $f{\colon}C'\to\bfA^1_k$ from a neighborhood of $x$ and $f$ is finite at $x$. \end{lem} Recall that by definition \cite[3.1.1]{berihes}, $f$ is finite at $x$ if it induces a finite morphism $U\to V$ where $U$ (resp. $V$) is a neighborhood of $x$ (resp. $f(x)$). \begin{proof} Shrinking $C$ we can assume that it is reduced and irreducible.
+Obviously, $T$ induces a morphism $f{\colon}C'\to\bfA^1_k$, and it was observed earlier that $x$ is inner with respect to $f$.
 Since $f$ is not locally constant at $x$ by our assumption on $T$, the fiber of $y=f(x)$ is discrete.
 Hence $f$ is finite at $x$ by \cite[3.1.10]{berihes}. \end{proof}

-We now prove the Theorem by dealing separately with three cases.
+We now prove the theorem by dealing separately with three cases.
 Set $K=\calH(x)$.
 The case of a Zariski closed $x$ (i.e. $K/k$ is finite) is the easiest one.
-Any regular parameter $T\in m_x$ induces a morphism $f:C'\to Y=\bfA^1_k=\calM(k[t])$ which takes $x$ to the origin $y$ and is finite at $x$.
-Then $\calO_{Y,y}\to\calO_{C,x}$ is a finite homomorphism of one-dimensional regular local rings, which takes the regular parameter $t$ to the regular parameter $T$ and induces a separable extension $\calH(x)/k$ of the residue fields because $k=k^s$.
+Any regular parameter $T\in m_x$ induces a morphism $f{\colon}C'\to Y=\bfA^1_k$ on an appropriate neighborhood of $x$ such that $f$ takes $x$ to the origin $y$ and is finite at $x$.
+Then $\calO_{Y,y}\to\calO_{C,x}$ is a finite homomorphism of one-dimensional regular local rings, which takes the regular parameter $t\in\calO_{Y,y}$ to the regular parameter $T$ and induces a separable extension $\calH(x)/k$ of the residue fields because $k$ is perfect.
 Hence $\calO_{C,x}$ is \'etale over $\calO_{Y,y}$, and by \cite[3.3.6]{berihes} $f$ is \'etale at $x$.
 By \cite[3.4.1]{berihes} locally at $x$ the morphism $f$ is determined by the field extension $\calH(x)/k$, hence $C$ and $Y\otimes_k K=\bfA^1_K$ are locally isomorphic at $x$ and at the origin, respectively.
-So, the Theorem holds true with $l=K$.
+So, the theorem holds true with $l=K$.